-Patricia Schultheis grew up in Bridgeport, Connecticut, as the second of her Polish-American parents’ three daughters.
+Patricia Schultheis grew up in Bridgeport, Connecticut, the second of her Polish-American parents’ three daughters.
 Struck by polio when she was six-years-old, she became an introspective child, who felt more comfortable observing than participating.
-Her inward nature as well as her Catholic-school education and parents’ encouragement to “read, read, read,” provided the skills and intellectual discipline for her to become a writer.
+Her inward nature, as well as her Catholic-school education and parents’ encouragement to “read, read, read,” provided the skills and intellectual discipline for her to become a writer.
 Also, Bridgeport, with its hurly burly social dynamics, supplied fodder for her natural curiosity.

 In 1999 she submitted “After the Service,” the fourth story she’d ever written, to the Bread Loaf Writers’ Conference and took her acceptance by the conference as proof that she had a talent for storytelling.
 “After the Service” eventually was published in The Distillery and is now included in St. Bart’s Way.
-The collection’s other stories also have been published, as have several other of Patricia’s stories, essays and book reviews.
-In 2007, her pictorial history titled Baltimore's Lexington Market, was published by Arcadia Publishing.
-She earned a Master's of Liberal Arts degree in 1973 and a Master's in Writing in 2006 from Johns Hopkins University, where she is a part-time instructor in the Odyssey Program.
-A widow now, she continues to live in Baltimore.
+The collection’s other stories also have been published individually, as have several other of Patricia’s stories and essays.
+In 2007, her pictorial history titled Baltimore's Lexington Market was published by Arcadia Publishing, and 2018 A Balanced Life, Patricia's memoir was published by All Things That Matter Press.

 Patricia earned a Master's of Liberal Arts degree in 1973 and a Master's in Writing in 2006 from Johns Hopkins University, where she also has been a part-time instructor in the Odyssey Program.
 A widow now, Patricia continues to live in Baltimore.